mizuki-nana/coreVM/README.md

 ![envisioned future architecture](/resources/corevm_envisioned_future_architecture_overview.png "envisioned future architecture overview")

+## Focues Areas
+This project is consisted of three focus areas that are in-sync with its
+development:

+### Project Lithum-Ion
+Focuses on achieving the highest performance possible while striving to maintain great architecture designs.
+Performance and efficiency should be factors taken consideration at every stage of design and development.
+Some metrics for measuring performance and efficiency include execution time (both per instruction and overall), memory usage, byte-code loading time, etc.

+### Project Swiss Army Knife
+Focuses on achieving versatile capabilities and flexibilities to meet the needs of language developers, without compromising on performances.
+This initiative involves two parts.
+One is to deliver developers the capabilities through a set of APIs.
+The other one involves supporting the former, by striving for great architectures internally for components so that they are flexible and extensible.

+### Project Air Force One
+Focuses on improving the security and robustness of the system, without sacrificing the previous two points.
+The system should be designed and implemented to be able to handle a wide range of error conditions gracefully, and keeping the frequency of crashes to a minimal.
+In addition, the system needs to be able to protect and sandbox the runtime from external malicious exploits.
+Last, establish a robust infrastructure for users to report vulnerabilities, as well as being informed of these vulnerabilities and the corresponding remedies and patches.
+Finally, adjust the development cycle of the project to accomodate iterating on patching security vulnerabilities.

 ## Moonshots
 While the ultimate goal of this project is to facilitate the design and development of modern dynamic programming languages for language developers,